 Standard of Need — Basic needs of Temporary Assistance for Needy Families (TANF) families represented by a figure predetermined by the state of Texas according to the number of certified persons in the group.
 This figure represents food, clothing, housing, utilities, and incidentals.
 Incidentals include such things as normal day-to-day transportation, telephone, laundry, medical supplies not paid by Medicaid, home remedies, recreation and household equipment.

-Standard Utility Allowance (SUA) — A standard deduction for the cost of utilities given to a household that either incurs a heating or cooling cost separate from the rent, or receives or anticipates receiving assistance under the Low Income Home Energy Assistance Act (LIHEAA) in any of the next 12 months.
-For households that receive the SUA based on LIHEAA assistance, allow the SUA even if the household does not have an out-of-pocket expense.
+Standard Utility Allowance (SUA) — A standard deduction for the cost of utilities given to a household that either incurs a heating or cooling cost separate from the rent or received a Low Income Home Energy Assistance Program (LIHEAP) payment.

 Standby List — Applicants who are awaiting an interview without a specific appointment.
 See Carryover Standby List.